 From the lagoon a scaffold rises from which the flags of the plant nation are hoisted.
 Unlike human flags, the flag of the plant nation is fragile and impermanent, yet it contains within its fabric the seeds of its expansion.
 The plant nation has outlasted every human empire.
 The plant nation will outlive us as well.

-Plant Nation plays with the ideas and artefacts of nationhood.
-The work invites us to reconsider our relationship to land, to each other and to the many non-human species on which we so fundamentally depend.
+Plant Nation played with the ideas and artefacts of nationhood.
+The work invited visitors to reconsider our relationship to land, to each other and to the many non-human species on which we so fundamentally depend.

 Heidi Axelsen and Hugo Moline are an award-winning art and architecture collaborative.
 They are the co-directors of Moline Axelsen: Public Art/Participatory Architecture (MAPA).
 Moline and Axelsen work between the social and the spatial to encourage people to engage, question, understand and act upon the built and social structures in which we frame our lives.

-Plant Nation is a development of material from Owner Occupy 2015 commissioned by Sherman Contemporary Art Foundation in 2015 and The Visitors, commissioned by Blue Mountains Cultural Centre in 2017.
+Plant Nation was a development of material from Owner Occupy 2015 commissioned by Sherman Contemporary Art Foundation in 2015 and The Visitors, commissioned by Blue Mountains Cultural Centre in 2017.

 First Nations Peoples across the world hold a wealth of knowledge and respect for country borne from years of sustainable care.
 What if we could fully embrace their continuing care of the ancient land and animals?
 Could inventing visual symbols of sovereignty for plants and animals change the way we value the environment and our relationship to it?
-Hoisted is a user-generated interactive flag formulator installation.
-It invites visitors to create their own flag to fly amongst those installed in Palm Circle, representing the flora and fauna of the City Botanic Gardens.
+Hoisted was a user-generated interactive flag formulator installation.
+It invited visitors to create their own flag to fly among those installed in the Palm Circle, representing the flora and fauna of the City Botanic Gardens.

 Inkahoots is internationally renowned for making innovative public communication at the intersection of design, art and activism.
 With a focus on designing democratic spaces for public dialogue, Inkahoots practice creative collaboration for community, culture and ecology.